 The East Coast of Taiwan is known as it’s more mountainous area, with their being very little other than national park as you move away from the coastline.
-We were visiting two places during our quick visit, the first the popular tourist destination of Hualien to see Taroko Gorge and secondly a little town called Yuli that was added rather last minute to our itinerary after reading about the town online.
+I was visiting two places during my quick visit, the first the popular tourist destination of Hualien to see Taroko Gorge and secondly a little town called Yuli that was added rather last minute to my itinerary after reading about the town online.

 The city of Hualien is the biggest on the East Coast and has all the amenities you’d expect of a small city.
-The town centre was bustling both the evenings we were there with a small fair to celebrate the year of the monkey and a hugely crowded night market.
-We managed to check into a large dorm room, most places were booked up and got a place on a day trip around the gorge and other various sites the for the following day.
+The town centre was bustling both the evenings I was there with a small fair to celebrate the year of the monkey and a hugely crowded night market.
+I managed to check into a large dorm room, most places were booked up and got a place on a day trip around the gorge and other various sites the for the following day.

 The tour wasn’t quite as spectacular as I’d hoped, the gorge was cool, but after a year of apparently very low rainfall, there wasn’t a lot of water rushing through it.
-We also very much a Chinese tour group, being bussed between sites then getting our 30 minutes at each allocated location.
-This is when I really missed not having my driver’s license as I just wanted to whizz around in-between where we wanted to go and not be time constraints.
+I was also very much in a Chinese tour group, being bussed between sites then getting 30 minutes at each allocated location.
+This is when I really missed not having my driver’s license as I just wanted to whizz around in-between where I wanted to go and not be time constraints.
 The warmth of the bus was also very good and putting you into a doze in-between your sites so I was in a bit of a haze all day.

 Made me realise how very much I am a traveller who would much rather be semi lost all day exploring a location than taken regimentally from place to place with no hassle.

-We arrived still pre 10am after our short cab ride from the train station, to a small Asian woman trotting down the driveway saying are you Mr Toby.
-Phew, hurdle one crossed, we were expected!
-“You can pop your bags in the lobby for the day and do you want bikes to use?”
-Said bikes turned out to be fairly new, if a tad small mountain bikes – more than I could have ever hoped for!
+I arrived still pre 10am after a short cab ride from the train station, to a small Asian woman trotting down the driveway saying are you Mr Toby.
+Phew, hurdle one crossed, I was expected!
+“You can pop your bag in the lobby for the day and do you want a bike to use?”
+Said bike turned out to be fairly new, if a tad small mountain bike – more than I could have ever hoped for!

-So pre 10am we set off for a day of adventure, culminating in about 60km of cycling and 10km of walking – with Julia only getting mad once halfway up a grueling 5km uphill ride – an achievement!
+So pre 10am I set off for a day of adventure, culminating in about 60km of cycling and 10km of walking!

-To end the day we cycled out the other way to a hot spring resort for some hot water to relax the aching muscles.
-It was awesome, but the 10km cycle after to get us home not so much!
+To end the day I cycled out the other way to a hot spring resort for some hot water to relax the aching muscles.
+It was awesome, but the 10km cycle after to get me home not so much!

-So it was a brief couple of stops along the East, I’d have loved to spend an extra day at both locations and have had the time to ferry out to an island, but was very happy with what we did, especially Yuli, a place I’d highly recommend to people with its more back country feel with it being so small.
+So it was a brief couple of stops along the East, I’d have loved to spend an extra day at both locations and have had the time to ferry out to an island, but was very happy with what I did, especially Yuli, a place I’d highly recommend to people with its more back country feel.

-Our train took us 4 hours to go down along the coast to the Southern end of Taiwan before crossing over and heading back up North to the old capital of Tannin.
-We were undisturbed in our unreserved seats making for a very pleasant journey.
+My train took me 4 hours to go down along the coast to the Southern end of Taiwan before crossing over and heading back up North to the old capital of Tannin.
+I was undisturbed in my unreserved seat making for a very pleasant journey.